xone4/NexusAI-Cognitive-Lab/README.md

 This three-tiered plan represents a shift from building features to building a self-sustaining ecosystem for intelligence to grow.

 ---
+### **The V5.0 Vision: The Cognitive Spark (Curiosity)**

+**New Vision:** To transform NexusAI from a system that mechanically "thinks" and "evolves" into one that possesses an intrinsic drive for exploration and learning.
+We will engineer "Curiosity" not as a transient state but as a fundamental, measurable, and controllable mechanism that acts as a catalyst for all other system capabilities.
+This will be achieved in three phases:

+1.  **Diagnosis & Measurement:** Building a "Curiosity Meter" within the `SimulationLab` to objectively measure different dimensions of curiosity (information-seeking, thrill-seeking, social).
+2.  **Activation:** Engineering a "Curious Thinking Mode" that the `Cognitive Navigator` can automatically trigger when it detects cognitive stagnation or dead ends, using a "Curious Chain-of-Questioning" (CoQ) technique to break through logical blocks.
+3.  **Evolution:** Integrating the `CuriosityScore` directly into the `CMP` fitness function, making curiosity a desirable trait for the `Evolution Chamber` to select for, ensuring that NexusAI evolves not just to be more successful, but also intrinsically more curious.

+---
 ## Contributing

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.